 During 2009, the company announced its intention to implement a five-year sunset provision for its defined benefit plan effective January 1, 2010.
 As a result, participants will stop accruing benefits in the plan effective December 31, 2014.
-The company has not determined what modifications, if any, will be made to the supplemental executive pension program as a result of this change.
+At its July 2010 meeting, the Committee decided to continue the existing supplemental executive retirement plan for all executives currently participating in the plan.
+However, executives hired or promoted into a qualifying executive position after July 2010 will not participate in the existing supplemental executive retirement plan but will be eligible to participate in a defined contribution restoration plan that will provide a 3% contribution per year of pay (base plus bonus) based on pay above the Internal Revenue Service pay limit.